Donate Online: Our online donation process is easy and secure.

 Employer Matching: Many local employers will match your donation to The Next Door, effectively doubling your impact.
 Check this list to see if your employer will match.
 Your employer may need our Tax ID # 93-0600421, and our IRS Nonprofit 501(c)(3) Determination Letter.

 Shop?
-At least four ways to shop and give at the same time.
+At least a couple ways to shop and give at the same time.

 Give Services: When we save on services, we can put more into working with children & families.
 If you have a public relations, printing, or graphic design business and can offer savings or pro bono work we would like to talk with you.